LearnersGuild/guide/Runway/README.md

 ## More Recommended Prep

 Done with all the required prep?
-Great.
-If you have the time and resources, keep going!
-These fundamental skills are needed for nearly all web development
-projects:
+Great!
+But don't stop there!
+Continuous learning is a core part of being a developer.
+Keep practicing by building these fundamental web development skills:

 - Reading and writing HTML and CSS
 - Reading and writing JavaScript